 Most of these patterns originate in childhood, where you learn how life operates and keep recreating the pattern.

 Decide to change yourself internally.
 Take back your power.
 Thank them in your thoughts.
 For example, say to yourself, “Thank you for reminding me to love myself”.
 Or “Thank you for reminding me to empower myself”.
-Appreciate that they are part of you as we are all connected and are one.
+Appreciate that they are part of you as we are all connected.

 Use negative relationships to change yourself